hu553in/to-do-list/README.md

 ## How to run

 1. Install Docker, Docker Compose, OpenJDK (≥ 17), GNU Make
-2. Run following commands to get the ability to use Docker as non-root restUser:
+2. Run following commands to get the ability to use Docker as non-root user:
     ```
     groupadd docker
     usermod -aG docker $(id -un)